ropensci/rtika/README.md

 Get Metadata
 ------------

 Metadata comes with the `json`,`xml` and `html` output options.
-A side effect is that Tika retains more document structure, like table cells.
+A side effect is that Tika retains more document structure, such as table cells.

 ``` r
 library('jsonlite')